graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 2.2.8 =
+* Fix: PHP 5.4 issue
-* Fix: Small bug fixings.
+* Fix: Password protected entries and media

 = 2.2.7 =
 * New: Keywords for attachments.